ausybenelux/Ocelot/README.md

   * When you browse to the theme folder, the .ruby-version file checks if you have the proper ruby version installed.
 If you don't rvm will prompt you with the command(**rvm install ruby-2.0.0-p481**) to run and to install the right ruby version, this can take some time.

-output when you browse to the folder:
+Output when you browse to the folder:

     `ruby-2.0.0-p481 is not installed.`
     `To install do: 'rvm install ruby-2.0.0-p481'`

 ### 2.1.2 Setup the gemset to use

-  * When you successfully installed this ruby version, you should create a gemset:
+When you successfully installed this ruby version, you should create a gemset:

-    * change the name of `crosscheck_theme` to the real name of the theme in your `.ruby-gemset` file
+  * Change the name of `crosscheck_theme` to the real name of the theme in your `.ruby-gemset` file <br><br>

-    * cd out and in the folder again, this will create the gemset with that name specified in `.ruby-gemset` for you, <br>
+  * Cd out and in the folder again, this will create the gemset with that name specified in `.ruby-gemset` for you, <br>
-    **with this gemset the project it's gems are isolated, this is the same for every developer that works on this project.**
+  **with this gemset the project it's gems are isolated, this is the same for every developer that works on this project.**<br><br>

-    * you can also create and use the gemset yourself by doing `rvm gemset create crosscheck_theme && rvm gemset use crosscheck_theme`
+  * You can also create and use the gemset yourself by doing `rvm gemset create crosscheck_theme && rvm gemset use crosscheck_theme`

 ### 2.1.3 Install gems from Gemfile to gemset

-  * The final step is to install all the gems that are specified in the Gemfile so your gemset is complete.
+The final step is to install all the gems that are specified in the Gemfile so your gemset is complete.
 When you created the gemset `bundle` was included in the gemset.
   So you should use it te create your bundle.

 run `bundle install` to install all gems